Six Tips that May Help with Yeast Infections

 Infections caused by vaginal fungi develop more easily in overly moist environments.
 Try to keep the external areas of the vagina dry, making sure to dry well after showering or going to the bathroom.

-You should also avoid wearing moist bathing suits after getting out of the pool because the longer you wait to change, the higher your risk will be of contracting some sort of infection.
+You should also avoid wearing moist bathing suits after getting out of the pool, ocean, or any other body of water.
+The longer you wait to change, the higher your risk will be of contracting some sort of yeast infection.

-You should also try to wear loose clothing, especially if you have candidiasis symptoms.
+Another tip related to clothing and yeast infections is to wear loose clothing, especially if you have candidiasis symptoms.
+Loose clothing allows for more air circulation.

 3. Improve personal hygiene habits

-Make sure to keep your underwear clean and dry, especially when you notice you have abundant vaginal discharge.
+- Keep your clothing clean and dry, especially if you notice that you have vaginal discharge with a strong, unpleasant smell.

 4. Avoid sexual intercourse

-Fungal infections aren’t extremely serious, but it’s best to avoid having sex while you’re still healing.
+Yeast infections aren’t extremely serious, but it’s best to avoid having sex while you’re still healing as you would with a sexually transmitted disease, according to this study from the University of Antioquia in Colombia.

-Having sex without first fighting the fungi could make the infection last longer.
+Having sex without first fighting infection could make it last longer.
 And sometimes it can even cause discomfort in your partner.

 5. Do not use fragrances